pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 The Pyrsia network also distributes transparency logs so every node in the network can verify a downloaded artifact.

+## High level user stories

+- As a user I can use Docker client to pull an official Docker image from the Pyrsia network.
+- As a user I can use a Java build tool like Maven to download Maven artifacts from the Pyrsia network.
+- As a user I can use the Pyrsia CLI to show the transparency log based on search parameters.
+- New authorized nodes can be added to the Pyrsia network.
+- As a user I can request a build from source of a specific artifact, so it is added to the Pyrsia network.

+## Pyrsia network overview

 The following diagram shows three authorized nodes, each with their own build pipelines.
-Three is the very minimum number of authorized nodes that need to exist.
-In the real network, we expect tens or even hundreds of authorized nodes.
+In a real network, we expect tens or even hundreds of authorized nodes.

 ![Pyrsia component diagram](pyrsia-network1.png)

 The next diagram show the same authorized nodes.
-But next to those, a number of regular nodes have now joined the network as well.
-While regular nodes don't participate in the consensus mechanism, they do participate in the distribution of artifacts and transparency logs and they play a crucial role in the performance of the Pyrsia network.
+But next to those, a larger number of regular nodes have now joined the network as well.
+While regular nodes don't participate in the consensus mechanism, they do participate in the distribution of artifacts and transparency logs.
+They play a crucial role in the performance of the Pyrsia network.

 ![Pyrsia component diagram](pyrsia-network2.png)